AnshumanRoy/kalmanTracking/README.md

 🔵 Predicted position from Kalman Filter

 Still from the output video.
-To check the complete output video, view the output.mp4 file included in the video.
+To check the complete output video, view the output.mp4 file included in the repository.

 ## Features
 - Object detection using YOLO (You Only Look Once)